emilieskoog/WATL/Metagenomic-Analysis-Workflow.md

-# 🧬 Metagenome Analysis Workflow Co-assembly
+# 🧬 Metagenome Analysis Workflow

 This document outlines a complete metagenome analysis pipeline for Illumina paired-end data collected for the Tank Experiment.
 It includes: